All Episodes

 And now we find out that he had a buddy in the sheriff's office in Travis County that lost an election, in his opinion, because of ads run by the Texas Association of Business associated with delay in a roundabout circuitous way.

-And so he had a political axe to grind and a political animus, and this guy ends up as the grand jury foreman.
+And so he had a political axe to grind and a political animus.

-And even but but this grand jury wouldn't even return an indictment of anything more than conspiracy.
+But this grand jury wouldn't even return an indictment of anything more than conspiracy.

-There was a third grand jury that we've now learned about, and this grand jury wouldn't go for anything in delay or Ronnie Earl got mad at him in there.
+There was a third grand jury that we've now learned about, and this grand jury wouldn't go for anything.

-And these grand jurors are describing this unreal scene in the grand jury room where they felt very uneasy and nervous because Ronnie Earl was just hammering him for refusing to indict, even though he didn't have the evidence.
+And these grand jurors are describing this unreal scene in the grand jury room where they felt very uneasy and nervous because Ronnie Earl was just hammering them for refusing to indict, even though he didn't have the evidence.

 You know, there's this movie.

-As he uh as he was investigating the delay case, the movie is called the big guy, and we have a clip from this movie of Ronnie Earl.
+And we have a clip from this movie of Ronnie Earl.

 Here is what he says.

-Both the Democrats and the Republicans walk around corporate America, walk up and down corporate America's main street with their hand out.
+Both the Democrats and the Republicans walk around corporate America, walk up and down corporate America's main street with their hand out, asking, you know, demanding some most like protection money.

-It's it's every bit as insidious as terrorism.
+It's every bit as insidious as terrorism.

-Right, every bit as insidious as terrorism.
+Every bit as insidious as terrorism.

-Campaign finance is as insidious as terrorism, and this is the guy who's on a personal vendetta, a crusade that uh uh some might say has nothing to do with delay, it has everything to do with delay.
+And this is the guy who's on a personal vendetta, a crusade that some might say has nothing to do with delay.

 It's the crusade that gives him the excuse to go after delay.

-He can say he's all concerned about all this money in politics.
+He can say he's all concerned about all this money in politics, but does that make him unique?

 And does it make anybody in politics unique that they're swandered and surrounded by a bunch of money?

-Does it make Duly unique at all?
+Does it make delay unique at all?

 We are learning that this is no question a political indictment.

-It is a political pursuit, it's a political case, and the when a if if a Democrat prosecutor has enough motivation, uh it is apparent that it's simply enough to pursue them on the basis that their criminality stems from their ideology and party affiliation.
+And if a Democrat prosecutor has enough motivation, it is apparent that it's simply enough to pursue them on the basis that their criminality stems from their ideology and party affiliation.

-That's what it looks like to be here in the delay case.
+That's what it looks like to be here in the Delay case.

-Quick timeout, we'll be back and continue in a moment.
+We'll be back and continue in a moment.

 Hi, welcome back.

-Great to have you, Rush Limbaugh with a little bit more on the Louis Free book.
+Rush Limbaugh with a little bit more on the Louis Free book.

-The title of the book is My FBI bringing down the mafia investigating Bill Clinton and waging war on terror.
+The title of the book is My FBI, Bringing Down the Mafia, Investigating Bill Clinton and Waging War on Terror.

-Louis Free, the former director of the Federal Bureau of Investigation, St. Martin's Press is the publisher.
+Louis Free, the former director of the Federal Bureau of Investigation, St. Martin's Press, is the publisher.

-Former FBI director Louis Free says publicly for the first time that his relationship with President Clinton, the man who appointed him, was a terrible one because Clinton's scandals made him a constant target of FBI investigations.
+Former FBI Director Louis Free says publicly for the first time that his relationship with President Clinton, the man who appointed him, was a terrible one because Clinton's scandals made him a constant target of FBI investigations.

-Free discloses this and many other details of his dealings with the Clinton White House in a new book, My FBI bringing down the mafia, investigating Bill Clinton, and fighting the war on terror.
+Free discloses this and many other details of his dealings with the Clinton White House in a new book, My FBI, Bringing Down the Mafia, Investigating Bill Clinton and Fighting the War on Terror.

 Free has taped an interview with Mike Wallace for 60 minutes.